kosmalex/tiny_processor/README.md

 #### Note
 Only register $x0-x13$ can be initialized w/ the `.mem` file.
 The last 2 registers are read-only registers.
-The 32-bit value `0x017D7840` is the clock ticks between consecutive frames.
+The 32-bit value `32'h017D7840` is the count of clock ticks between consecutive frames.

 ### Use of .mem files